-In this Section and Section 415:
+- (a) In a criminal case in which a defendant is accused of child molestation, the Court may admit evidence that the defendant committed any other child molestation.
+The evidence may be considered on any matter to which it is relevant. - (b) If the prosecutor intends to offer this evidence, the prosecutor must disclose it to the defendant, including witnesses' statements or a summary of the expected testimony.
+The prosecutor must do so at least fifteen (15) days before trial or at a later time that the Court allows for good cause. - (c) This Section does not limit the admission or consideration of evidence under any other section. - (d) In this Section and Section 415: - (1) "child" means a person below the age of sixteen (16); and - (2) "child molestation" means a crime under tribal law, Federal law or under state law involving: - A. any conduct prohibited by 18 U.S.C. chapter 109A and committed with a child; - B. any conduct prohibited by 18 U.S.C. chapter 110; - C. contact between any part of the defendant's body or an object and a child's genitals or anus; - D. contact between the defendant's genitals or anus and any part of a child's body; - E. deriving sexual pleasure or gratification from inflicting death, bodily injury, or physical pain on a child; or

-- (1) "child" means a person below the age of 14; and - (2) "child molestation" means a crime under tribal law, federal law or under state law involving: - a. any conduct prohibited by 18 U.S.C. chapter 109A and committed with a child; - b. any conduct prohibited by 18 U.S.C. chapter 110; - c. contact between any part of the defendant's body or an object and a child's genitals or anus; - d. contact between the defendant's genitals or anus and any part of a child's body; - e. deriving sexual pleasure or gratification from inflicting death, bodily injury, or physical pain on a child; or - f. an attempt or conspiracy to engage in conduct described in subparagraphs (A)-(E).
+F. an attempt or conspiracy to engage in conduct described in subparagraphs (A)-(E).